hperaza/RSX180/README.md

 Please note that this still is a work in progress.
-The kernel is rather complete and stable, the system can be booted and used, but there are many unfinished details, some basic utilities are still missing (FMT, VFY, etc.), and bugs are very likely hiding somewhere in the code.
+The kernel is rather complete and stable, the system can be booted and used, but there are many unfinished details, some basic utilities are still missing features and bugs are very likely hiding somewhere in the code.